jennerdulce/data-structures-and-algorithms/javascript/code-challenges/Data-Structures/trees/README.md

   - if `value` is less than `current.value` traverse left
   - returns false if value is not within the tree

+##### .findMaximumValue(node, largest=0)

+- use logic similar to finding breadthFirst
+- start by pushing the of a tree into the queue
+- while there are nodes within the queue
+  - pop of the front of the queue and compare the value to the largest variable
+  - swap the value of largest if current node value is greater than the largest value
+  - add left and right nodes to the queue and repeat the process
+- return the largest node value

 ## API
 <!-- Description of each method publicly available to your Linked List -->